E-resources and databases

 The Times Literary Supplement Historical Archive was founded in 1902 as a supplement to The Times (London).
 It offers reviews of major books of fiction, nonfiction and poetry, as well as essays and criticism in the areas of art, architecture, economics, exploration, history, music, philosophy, politics, religion, sport, science and medicine.

-Authorised for ANU alumni access - Trade and Commerce in Liverpool to 1900
+Authorised for ANU alumni access - Trade unionism and the Chartist movement, 1833-1910

 - Transparency International: The Global Coalition Against Corruption